hapax/hapax.github.io/assets/visual-qft.md

 There is no law against this, but it does make the correspondence between points and arguments ambiguous unless we specify a direction to go around the loop.
-We can do this by making edges directed.
+We can do this by making edges directed:
-So rather than a chain with one marked end, vectors are now marked, directed polygons.

 <figure>
     <div style="text-align:center"><img src
     ="/images/posts/qft5.png"/>
 	</div>
 	</figure>

+So rather than a chain with one marked end, vectors are now marked, directed polygons.

 ##### 2.2.
 A better basis <a id="sec-2-2" name="sec-2-2"></a>